Alex-WD-22/Project1/README.md

 ## The Game to challenge yourself

 The Idea for the game Simply Math I got from "Superschlau ausgerechnet" which I played as a child to improve my math skills.
+Superschlau was a Math Game in witch you could solve math equations and got points for correct answers.

 ## Instructions